-Kevin Paul and Stacey Kilpatrick continue to talk playoff hockey at The Wife Hates Sports, with the most recent chatter highlighting some of the most recent matchups, plus links and stories around the world of hockey.
+Kevin Paul and Stacey Kilpatrick continue to talk playoff hockey at The Wife Hates Sports, with the most recent chatter highlighting some of the most recent match-ups, plus links and stories surrounding the NHL Playoffs.

 KIL-ZONE – Stacey Kilpatrick Recaps Bruins-Canadiens

 Tim Thomas – the man who notched the best save percentage in an NHL season since the 1982-‘83 campaign – had an impressive Monday night in Montreal when his Boston Bruins beat the Canadiens 4-2 in Game 3 of the Eastern Conference quarterfinals series.

 Boston’s goalkeeper blocked 34 of 36 shots; 15 of them in the final period.

 Boston held a 3-0 lead early in the second period; the team’s first lead in the series so far.
 David Krejci slapped a 26-footer in, with Patrice Bergeron and Dennis Seidenberg assisting, just 3:11 into the game.

 Nathan Horton put the B’s up by two at 14:38, nailing his first career playoff goal with assistance by Adam McQuaid and the newly hydrated Zdeno Chara.

 With 3.3 seconds left in the first, surprise, surprise, an expected fight between the two teams erupted.
 Montreal’s Benoit Pouliot took down Andrew Ference, resulting in each receiving five minute penalties for fighting.
 Pouliot was given an extra two minutes for charging Boston’s Johnny Boychuk.